cicada-solvers/Cicada-DWH-HashcatAttempts/README.md

 To run tests yourself, clone this repository into your hashcat directory (so that Cicada-DWH-HashcatAttempts is its own subdirectory).

-then copy the allbytes.hcchr into your hashcat directory
+Then copy the allbytes.hcchr into your hashcat directory

-These tests were performed on Windows.
+These tests were performed on Windows, however it *should* work with linux as well.